cmroboticsacademy/Image-Classifier-Activity/README.md

 success Registered "@carnegie-mellon-robotics-academy/rah_image_classification_prototype".
 ```

-2. Copy the link from the previous step and link it to the test app
+2. Copy the link from the previous step.
+Install the test apps node moadules, then link it to the test app

 ```
 % cd test_app/
+% yarn install
 % yarn link "@carnegie-mellon-robotics-academy/rah_image_classification_prototype"
 ```